bioinformatics-ua/BioASQ9b/README.md

 ### UPWM

 Lastly, the UPWM in here is sometimes called of SIBM, which is an old name.
-We are in process to extract the UPWM to a isolated repo, where anyone can used by just decorating any Keras model!.... stay tuned
+We are in process to extract the UPWM to an isolated repo, where anyone can use by just decorating any Keras model!.... stay tuned

 ### Team
   * Tiago Almeida<sup id="a1">[1](#f1)</sup>